-Blessed with some of Mexico’s most unblemished natural beauty, Tulum is a destination that should be on every traveler’s bucket list.
-Whether it’s the stunning beachside Mayan ruins, the glorious underwater sinkholes or the delicious local cuisine, the Caribbean coastal town truly lives up to its hype.
-Here are 15 stunning photos of Mexico’s most majestic beach paradise.
+Blessed with some of the most pristine natural beauty spots in Mexico, Tulum is a destination that should be on every traveler’s bucket list.
+Throw in beachside Mayan ruins, underwater sinkholes and delicious local cuisine, and you can see why this Caribbean coastal town is a photographer’s dream.
+Need more proof?
+Here are some stunning shots of Tulum.

-The 13th-century Mayan archaeological ruins are a truly impressive sight, especially given their location overlooking the Caribbean Sea.
+The 13th-century Mayan ruins of Tulum are an impressive sight, especially given their location overlooking the Caribbean Sea.

-The clifftop Castillo was built as a watchtower and is one of the country’s most photographed sights.
+The clifftop Castillo was built as a watchtower and is one of the most photographed sights in Mexico.

-The warm, azure waters of the Caribbean Sea are a major draw for visitors to Tulum, Cancún and other resort destinations along Mexico’s Riviera Maya.
+The warm, azure waters of the Caribbean Sea are a major draw for visitors to Tulum, Cancún and other resort destinations along the Riviera Maya.

-Sea turtles are another common sight on the beaches and in the waters around Tulum.
+Sea turtles are another common sight on the beaches and waters of Tulum.

 Tulum has long had a reputation as a hippie hub, although in recent years the atmosphere has shifted in response to growing interest from expensive hotels and property developers.

-The area surrounding Tulum is known to have the world’s largest number of cenotes, or underwater sinkholes.
+The area surrounding Tulum is known to have the largest number of cenotes (or underwater sinkholes) in the world.
 Once celebrated as sacred by the ancient Mayans, they now attract divers, swimmers and adventurers alike.

-Fruits are in abundant supply in Tulum, and a fruit salad with a coconut is a fantastic way to start the day.
+Fruits are in abundant supply in Tulum and a fruit salad with coconut is a fantastic way to start the day.

 Tulum is an excellent place to stargaze and offers awe-inspiring night skies.